realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 syntaxHighlighter: no
 ---

+This webpage introduces you to the 3D experience of *RealityMedia*.

+##### Creating an account and logging in
+ Before you can enter the site you need to create a free account.
+(The account only keeps your email so that you can review a magic link to login.
+The login process is a bit complicated, but once you do it, your browser on the current computer should remember your status.
+If you attempt to login on another platform, you will need to login again.)

+[\need to explain the process of going back and forth between the web pages and the 3D Hubs server \]

+##### Using the Hubs platform

-This webpage introduces you to the 3D platform for *RealityMedia*, built on top of Mozilla's open-source <a href="https://hubs.mozilla.com/cloud" target="blank">Hubs Cloud</a> platform.
+*Realitymedia* is built on top of Mozilla's open-source <a href="https://hubs.mozilla.com/cloud" target="blank">Hubs Cloud</a> platform.

 You can go directly into the 3D site by following links with the "VR Display" (<i class="fas fa-vr-cardboard"></i>) symbol before them.